 - Using both hands, break apart the crumb topping, rolling the broken dough between your thumb and forefinger to form crumbs about the size of large peas.
 Continue until all the dough has been broken down into crumbs.
 In a separate small bowl, take about 1 cup of the topping and mix it with the chopped apple.
 Set aside both bowls.

-- FOR THE CAKE: Adjust oven rack to upper-middle position and heat oven to 325 degrees F. Cut a 16-inch length parchment paper and fold lengthwise to 7-inch width.
+- Adjust oven rack to upper-middle position and heat oven to 325 degrees F. Cut a 16-inch length parchment paper and fold lengthwise to 7-inch width.
 Spray an 8-inch square baking dish with nonstick cooking spray and fit the parchment into dish, pushing it into corners and up sides; allow excess to overhang edges of dish.
 This allows you to easily remove the cake from the pan once it’s baked.

 - In a large bowl using a hand mixer, mix flour, sugar, baking soda, and salt on low speed to combine.
 Add butter to the dry ingredients one piece at a time; continue beating until mixture resembles moist crumbs, with no visible butter chunks remaining, about 1 to 2 minutes.
 Add egg, yolk, vanilla, and buttermilk; beat on medium-high speed until light and fluffy, about 1 minute, scraping once if necessary.